rust-lang/rfcs/text/0000-assoc-default-groups.md

    This question may be left as future work for another RFC or resolved during this RFC as the RFC is forward-compatible with such a change.

+2. Should groups be arbitrarily nestable?

+   On the one hand, permitting arbitrary nesting is simpler from a grammatical point of view and makes the language simpler by having *fewer rules*.
+   It also allows the user more fine grained control.

+   On the other hand, it is not clear to what use such fine grained control would be.
+Nested groups may also be less understandable and lead to confusion.

+   To resolve this issue, some usage experience may be required.
+   Thus, it might be a good idea to defer such a choice until after the RFC.

 # Future work

 ## `where` clauses on `default { .. }` groups